 The next day we explored Ribeira and its many sprawling streets.
 Listed as a UNESCO World Heritage Site since 1996, this is the liveliest part of the city!
 Pick a street at random, and you’ll find a new and amazing place each time, including the Sé Cathedral, resplendent at sunset, or the Douro quays, where you can enjoy the colourful facades and the Dom-Luis Bridge, Porto’s other landmark over the Douro.

 Afterwards, take a random alley and let yourself be guided to the Douro.
-If you pass by the Largo da Pena Ventosa, tell me in the comments if you have also come across any cats and above all what you think of this corner, which is like Porto: a place full of colourful old houses.
+If you pass by the Largo da Pena Ventosa, tell me in the comments if you have also come across the (numerous) cats living there and above all what you think of this corner, which is like Porto: a place full of colourful old houses.

-Following the haunting cries of the seagulls, it is instead a gentle clamour that emerges from the Douro bank.
-One feels a carefree atmosphere, ready to take what the day or evening offers to each one, according to their desires.
+Then, following the haunting cries of the seagulls, it is instead a gentle clamour that emerges from the Douro bank.
+There, one can feel a carefree atmosphere, ready to embrace whatever the day or evening offers to everyone, according to their desires.
+Mine were varied:

-A feeling of peace embraces me, of being where I was meant to be.
-I can’t explain what Porto made me feel other than this feeling, as it doesn’t seem strong enough.
+A feeling of peace embraces me, that of being exactly where I was meant to be.
+I can only describe what Porto made me feel with this sensation, as it seems beyond words.
 Is this what it means to take the time to live?
-Me, epicurean, but running around in my daily life?
+I, an epicurean, who is always rushing in my daily life?
+At this moment, I am no longer juggling multiple tasks, I am simply in Porto.

-Maybe, but in the end, we don’t care… we’re fine, and we’re enjoying it.
-I realize that Porto has touched me, enveloped me in a simple and joyful aura of rediscovered simplicity.
-That of appreciating or rediscovering the present moment.
-So, I could simply tell you to take the time to stroll along the Douro, to the rhythm of the sounds or the scents that come to you, in a magnificent setting with a succession of improbable buildings and disparate colours.
-A harmonious end result.
+I realize that Porto has touched me, enveloping me in a simple and joyful aura, that of rediscovered simplicity.
+The kind that lets you appreciate or rediscover the present moment.
+I, therefore, advise you to take the time to stroll along the banks of the Douro, following the rhythm of the sounds and scents that come to you, in a magnificent setting where improbable buildings of disparate colours line up.
+A surprisingly harmonious ensemble

 Enjoying Porto’s azulejos